 Our circumstances don’t excite him at all.
 But He is always there for us when we call upon his name.
 Even if it’s to give us a lesson on faith.

-Check out this related post called, Is My Faith Being Tested During A Storm In Life?
+- Is My Faith Being Tested During A Storm In Life?

 Lord, thank you that you are not swayed by my circumstances, but you are always there when I call on your name in the midst of them.